Degrees of freedom of a quadratic scalar-nonmetricity theory: ADM formalism and primary constraints

 The ADM variables in QSN theory are $\Phi^{I}\equiv\{\phi,N,N^{i},h_{ij}\}$ with conjugate momenta denoted by $\Pi_{I}\equiv\{\pi_{\phi},\pi_{N},\pi_{i},\pi^{ij}\}$.
 The canonical momenta are calculated as

 which are given explicitly by

 and

-With general values of the coefficients $c_{1},\cdots,c_{5}$, all the variables get excited and there will be 11 degrees of freedom (DOFs) in total.
+With generic values of $c_{1},\ldots,c_{5}$, all 11 configuration variables $\Phi^{I}\equiv\{\phi,N,N^{i},h_{ij}\}$ enter the gauge-fixed action with time derivatives.
+So no primary constraints arise from the definition of momenta.
 Our purpose in this work is to make a systematic classification of all the possible cases of coefficients according to the corresponding number of DOFs.
-To this end, we first need to assume that the Lagrangian is degenerate, that is, some velocities cannot be solved in terms of their conjugate momenta (together with the variables), which implies the existence of primary constraints.
+To this end, we first need to assume that the Lagrangian is degenerate; that is, some velocities cannot be solved in terms of their conjugate momenta (together with the variables), which implies the existence of primary constraints.

-We can tune the coefficients of velocities $\dot{\Pi}^{i}$ in (\ref{pi_phi})-(\ref{pi^ij}) to generate different numbers of primary constraints.
-We exhaust all the possible cases, which are listed in Table \ref{tab:cases_phy} and Table \ref{tab:cases_unphy}.
+We can tune the coefficients of velocities $\dot{\Phi}^{I}$ in (\ref{pi_phi})-(\ref{pi^ij}) to generate different numbers of primary constraints.
+We exhaust all the possible cases, which are listed in Tables \ref{tab:cases_phy} and \ref{tab:cases_unphy}.
 We find there are a total of 13 cases, which we divide into two classes according to whether $c_{1}$ vanishes or not.
 In the first class, which is shown in Table \ref{tab:cases_phy}, $c_{1}\neq0$ and the corresponding theories will contribute to the tensor modes (i.e., gravitational waves in homogeneous and isotropic background).
 The corresponding primary constraints in various cases can be found in Appendix \ref{app:pri_cons}.
-Note STEGR belongs to case VI.
+According to (\ref{SfQ}), the widely studied $f(Q)$ theory in the presence of the kinetic term of the scalar field belongs to case VI.
+Note STEGR also belongs to case VI, which can be understood as a special limit of $f(Q)\rightarrow Q$ with a dynamical scalar field.

-In the second class, which is shown in Table \ref{tab:cases_unphy}, all the cases share the same condition $c_{1}=0$, which indicates that there will be no tensor gravitational waves.
-This can be also seen explicitly in the next section.
+In the second class, which is shown in Table \ref{tab:cases_unphy}, all the cases share the same condition $c_{1}=0$, which indicates the absence of tensor gravitational waves.
+This can also be seen explicitly in the next section.